padas-lab-de/krony-PT/README.md

 This is a fork from [NanoGPT@Karpathy](https://github.com/karpathy/nanoGPT/)

-My goal is two factorize all weight matrices using 2 smaller matrices.
+The goal is to factorize single weight matrices into a product of Kronecker Matrices.

-Quick TODO: math rendering in md is different?

 Detailed Tasks:

-this is mostly done in the notebook
-* Weight initialization
+1. Find a not so dumb init of the weights  [DONE]
-	1. locate the checkpoints /  weights [DONE]
+	*. locate the checkpoints /  weights [DONE]
-	2. decompose using the Van Loan Algorithm
+	*.
+Decompose using the Van Loan Algorithm
-	3. store back the weights

-* pre-training investigation:
+2. Pre-training Investigation: [DONE]
-	1. You most likely need to pre-train the model, not just fine-tune
+	* You most likely need to pre-train the model, not just fine-tune
-	2. Is openWebText feasble?
+	* Is openWebText feasble?
 (It should be you got 4 A100 80BG)
+	* Conclusion: Not really, no need.

-* Loss 101:
+3. Loss 101:
 	1. locate the loss
 	2. make one simple change to one matrix
 	3. see how everything behaves.